xzenor/Archive/openssl/openssl.check-ssl.md

-# openssl: Inspect remote smtp tls certificate
+# openssl: Inspect remote smtp tls certificate and list certificate content

 If you have to check the certificate with STARTTLS, then just do
 `openssl s_client -connect mail.example.com:25 -starttls smtp`